 Tier 1 (Entrepreneur) visa was closed to new applicants on 29 March 2019.
-Only those who had Tier 1 (Graduate Entrepreneur) visa; or Start-up visa, having previously held a Tier 1 (GE) visa during the last 12 months, can still switch to become a Tier 1 (Entrepreneur) migrant.
+Only those who had Tier 1 (Graduate Entrepreneur) visa; or Start-up visa, having previously held a Tier 1 (GE) visa during the last 12 months, can still switch to become a Tier 1 (Entrepreneur) migrant and only by 5 July 2021.
 If you are one of them, we suggest you apply as soon as possible.
 You can apply inside or outside the UK.

 Alternatively, you can consider other categories, such as Start-up, Innovator, a Talent visa or Representative of Overseas Business.
 You can also read about other UK Work visas here.